bitovi/academy/src/rxjs/8-disable-pay-button.md

 ## The problem

+In this section, we will:

-Let’s disable the Pay button until the card, expiry, and cvc are valid.
+- disable the Pay button until the card, expiry, and cvc are valid.

+We will do this by:

+- Creating a `this.isCardInvalid` property publishes `true` if either `this.cardError` `this.expiryError`, or `this.cvcError` are truthy.

 ## What you need to know

-- [combineLatest](https://rxjs-dev.firebaseapp.com/api/index/function/combineLatest) can combine several values into a single value:
+- The [combineLatest](https://rxjs-dev.firebaseapp.com/api/index/function/combineLatest) static method combines several values into a single value:

   ```html
   <script src="https://cdnjs.cloudflare.com/ajax/libs/rxjs/6.2.1/rxjs.umd.js"></script>